 Members: Your genotype for rs1800730 is —.

-Carrying just one copy of the HFE variant:
+Carrying just one copy of the HFE variant (mainly C282Y):

-While most of the official hemochromatosis sites will say that you are ‘just a carrier’ for hemochromatosis with one copy of the HFE variant, in actuality, excess iron could be causing problems (just not usually to the extent of liver failure).
-The initial problems that come with too much iron include random joint pain, fatigue, irritability, and/or abdominal pain.
+While most official hemochromatosis sites say that you are ‘just a carrier’ for hemochromatosis with one copy of the HFE variant, excess iron could be causing problems (just not usually to the extent of liver failure).
+The initial issues with too much iron include random joint pain, fatigue, irritability, and/or abdominal pain.

 Research studies also show that carriers of HFE variants (mainly C282Y) are at a higher risk of :